allegro/blog/_posts/2022-04-26-graphql-perf-tradeoffs.md

 In the paragraph about resolvers we mentioned connecting with the same source many times to fetch all the type fields in case of using type resolvers.
 There is a solution for that, and it calls data loaders.
 How does it work?
 It collects all requests from many parts of the schema and asks about them in one request.
-Thanks to that it solves the N+1 problem, which is very well known in graphQL.
+Thanks to that it solves the N+1 problem, which is very well known in GraphQL.
 Imagine the situation then we want to ask about three users.

 ![no-loader](/img/articles/2022-04-26-graphql-perf-tradeoffs/no-loader.png)